-Before you can view aerial photos on the Navigation chart, you must turn on the Photo Points setting in the chart setup.
+Before you can view aerial photos on the Navigation chart, you must turn on the Photo Points setting in the chart setup (Chart Layers, page 34).

 You can use aerial photographs of landmarks, marinas, and harbors to help orient yourself to your surroundings or to acquaint yourself with a marina or a harbor prior to arrival.